srp33/ExpressionAble/ShapeShifter/README.md

 ```
 This function uses 'read_input_to_pandas' to read 'inputSSFile' into a Pandas data frame, preps the data by filtering and transposing, then using 'write_to_file' to export the filtered data.

-Most likely, all of the necessary work in this function can be performed by SSFile._prep_for_export, which can be called like this, and then exported:
+Most likely, all of the necessary work in this function can be performed by SSFile._prep_for_export, which can be called like this, and then exported.
+Unless your file type has
+special behavior when transposing, your code may very well be exactly what is below:

 ```python
 def export_filter_results(self, inputSSFile, gzippedInput=False, columnList=[], query=None, transpose=False, includeAllColumns=False, gzipResults=False, indexCol="Sample"):